titola/neuropa/README.md

 ## Voice encoding

 The criminals use more techniques.
+The prior section "Signal directed to the head" describes the sampling with aliasing through a pulse train.
+The steps to transmit a signal to a termo-acoustic "sampler" are:

+- STFT (Short Time Fourier Transform) to divide the signal into modulated sinusoids.

+- Transmit these oscillations in scattered or arbitrary order (diffuse and/or direct radiation) with central frequencies obtained through aliasing.

+- Send pulses through the electrical grid.
+The pulse frequency is equal to the sampling rate used to compute the central frequencies.

-A simple recipe to get the pulses A is the following:
+A recipe to get the pulses A is the following:

 -   Sinusoidal signal with frequency 14.5 kHz, frequency modulated by a vocal sound.